December 21, 2021

 Pupil mental health and wellbeing can be effectively developed through supporting teachers and school staff increase their capacity to develop strategies for wellbeing and resilience.
 Wellbeing is maintained and developed through daily interactions and positive relationships between staff and pupils.

 We provide training in strategies to support pupil mental health and wellbeing.
 In order to effectively support pupil wellbeing, teachers’ must first ensure that they are maintaining and managing their own wellbeing levels.
-This is essential to support them to manage change and uncertainly caused by COVID-19.
+This is essential to support them to manage change and uncertainty caused by COVID-19.
 We have developed a range of wellbeing training and coaching support for staff wellbeing.

 Our training and individual or group coaching can be delivered online, empowering your team to feel confident and capable to support pupils with their mental health needs

 We are here to help.
 Having worked with over 170 schools in the last two years, we have supported them by delivering a range of positive mental health and wellbeing programmes and interventions.
+We have developed our training, recourse's and support into a programme for school Mental Health and Wellbeing Leads Wellbeing Club.
+Find out more here, or access our FREE Introductory workshop to find out more about our approach to developing mental health and wellbeing in schools and settings.